 Nothing says ‘cosy evening in’ more than teeing up a new Netflix release on the telly.
-Here, we round up the best new offerings.
-So sit back, load one of the below, throw that big blanket over your feet and prepare not to move for the rest of the evening (except to pour yourself one more cup of tea).
+Maybe you’ve had enough of that level of comfort and screen time, after a year of it.
+But let’s be real for a moment, old habits die hard.
+So, sit back, relax, load one of the below, throw that big blanket over your feet and prepare not to move for the rest of the evening (except to pour yourself one more cup of tea).

 A selection at the Toronto International Film Festival, short film We Love Moses is a brilliant coming of age story, written and directed by Dionne Edwards.
 Ella is 12 years old, living on an estate in south London and hopelessly crushing on her brother’s best friend, Moses – until she discovers a secret that changes everything.
 Tackling race, sexuality and perceived ideas of gender, this is a sensitively told take on growing up and public image.

 Essential watching for any fans of The Boss, this is a feel-good comedy drama set in 1987 Luton about the music of Bruce Springsteen, as discovered by a Pakistani British teenager as he begins to navigate his identity, culture and the world around him.
 Directed by Gurinder Chadha (behind that most hallowed of hits, Bend It Like Beckham) this is a funny yet touching take on 1980s culture and race in Britain.